 Q: How much does it cost to install a new furnace?

 A: While we need to take some case specifics into consideration when pricing, we do have some national average numbers to give you a good picture.
 If you want an electric furnace, it can cost anywhere from $670 to $2,000.
 And a gas furnace ranges from $1,200 to $2,400.
-Furnace installation costs are then additional.
+In addition to the cost of the furnace, you will incur a charge for the labor associated with the actual furnace installation.
 If you want a more exact quote, feel free to give us a call today and we’ll have one prepared for you.